sreerammarimuthu/table-unionability-study/README.md

 ## Contents
 - Data Samples used in the study
-- Feature descriptions and engineering logic
+- Feature descriptions & engineering logic
 - Visual and tabular results included in the paper

 ## Note